Data-driven ODE modeling of the high-frequency complex dynamics via a low-frequency dynamics model

 In some studies, a system of ordinary differential equations (ODEs) is constructed to describe the dynamics of deterministic time series.
 Neural ODE~\cite{chen2018} recently attracted much attention for using a neural network to model ODE.
 The method based on the theory of the Koopman operator~\cite{lin2021, mezic2013, berry2015} projects the phase space to an infinite dimensional space to construct a model as a linear system.
 There are studies to make a simple and understandable model of ODEs in a finite dimensional space without a neural network.
 Several studies~\cite{baake1992,wang2011,brunton16, champion19} have estimated a system of ODEs from the time series of all variables of the background system.
 Other investigations~\cite{gouesbet91,gouesbet92,gouesbet97} have derived a system of ODEs using an observable variable and its time derivatives as the model variables.
-In these studies, prior knowledge of the background dynamics was used to choose basis functions for the regression; however, this method is not appropriate for practical purposes.
+In these studies, prior knowledge of the background dynamics was used to choose basis functions for the regression; however, this method is not appropriate for some practical purposes~\footnote{In some situations, prior knowledge of the background dynamics can be obtained and the modeling with the knowledge is useful~\cite{pathak2018, wikner2020}.}.

 Recently, we proposed a simple method for constructing a system of ODEs for chaotic behavior based on regression using only observable deterministic scalar time series data~\cite{tsutsumi22,tsutsumi23}, referred to as the radial function-based regression (RfR) method.
 The RfR method constructs a model describing the dynamics of a time series in a space made only from understandable variables without background knowledge.
 For the regression, we employ the delay coordinate of the observable variable and spatially localized radial basis functions in addition to polynomial basis functions.
 The introduction of the localized functions leads to higher computational costs than that of some other methods such as reservoir computing.
 The method's forecasting capability is not limited to a short time series but also to a density distribution created using a long time series.
 We can generate a long trajectory of the model using the Stagger-and-Step method~\cite{sweet_2001c} when the appropriate model trajectory is realized on a chaotic set of the model that is not an attractor.
 This RfR method functions even when observable variables are obtained from an infinite-dimensional system such as partial differential equations and delay differential equations~\cite{tsutsumi23}.